 Amassing your wealth could help you negotiate a better home than you could as a single person.
 However, maybe you don’t want to blend your bank accounts with your spouse and that’s okay — as long as you’re in agreement.
-Talk with your spouse about using separate, joint or combined bank accounts depending on your needs.
+Talk with your spouse about using separate, joint, or combined bank accounts depending on your needs.
 Remember, says Fidelity, to see what tax deductions and savings you’re eligible for as a married couple.
-If you’re trying to pay down credit card debt, consider transferring to one with lower interest rates or cancelling one or more.
+If you’re trying to pay down credit card debt, consider transferring to one with lower interest rates or canceling one or more.
 Check your insurance coverage (homeowner’s, car, health, etc.) and search for the most economical coverage for married couples.

 Buying Household Items

 After you move in together, sort through furniture and household items, consolidating your joint items to a more manageable amount.
 If you cannot bear to give something away but cannot keep it in your present residence, find a storage facility until you have more room.
 Although it’s wonderful to purchase brand-new furniture that matches your décor, it’s not always feasible when you still need to pay off wedding debt.
-Visit antique, consignment and thrift stores for unique pieces or scratch-and-dent appliance stores for reasonable prices.
+Visit antique, consignment, and thrift stores for unique pieces or scratch-and-dent appliance stores for reasonable prices.
 If you walk or take public transportation to stores and work, sell your car(s) to cut down on expenses.
 Save money by repairing or renovating your new home on your own if you are handy or a quick learner.

 Although eating out and vacations are romantic and fun, they cost money.
 Since you already celebrated in style during your wedding and honeymoon save money by eating in and entertaining friends and family at your home.
-This includes buying coffee out, drinking prepackaged water and avoiding brand names, says The Simple Dollar.
-Examine your cable, phone and Internet bills and investigate where you can cut costs.
-The Simple Dollar recommends canceling club memberships you don’t use, using the library more often and partaking in free community events.
+This includes buying coffee out, drinking prepackaged water, and avoiding brand names, says The Simple Dollar.
+Examine your cable, phone, and Internet bills and investigate where you can cut costs.
+The Simple Dollar recommends canceling club memberships you don’t use, using the library more often, and partaking in free community events.